 Search for opportunities to participate in a vision or eye-related research study.

-Pioneering work conducted at UT Southwestern Medical Center provides our plastic surgeons with insight on facial aging and effective cosmetic procedures.
+Pioneering work conducted at UT Southwestern Medical Center provides our ear, nose, and throat surgeons with insight on facial aging and effective cosmetic procedures.

 Our innovative surgical techniques include blepharoplasty (eyelid surgery), brow lifts, and other minimally invasive treatments to eliminate droopy eyelids, sagging skin, and bags beneath the eyes.
 We combine approaches to achieve a natural, refreshed look and give patients the results they want.